High Altitude Gardening

 The Right Choice

 Generally, you’ll choose vegetables with the shortest “days-to-maturity” numbers for your garden.
 Leafy greens and root vegetables — carrots, turnips, parsnips, radishes and beets — are the best choices for high-altitude, short-season gardens.
 Beets and turnips are also a good source for tasty, early season greens.
 Though susceptible to frost damage, potatoes are a good, high-elevation crop if well mulched and covered during early, over-night freezes.
 Spinach, leaf lettuce, arugula, chicory, chard, most varieties of Asian greens (pak choi) and mustards (Osaka) can be sown right in the garden.
 Vegetables that require a growth stage before producing seeds and fruits (tomatoes, squash, peppers, green beans) require more time and therefore are more risky.
-Most of these vegetables can be given a jump by starting them indoors and transplanting in the garden after all danger of frost has passed.
+Most of these vegetables can be given a jump by starting seeds indoors and planting them in the garden after all danger of frost has passed.
 (Though I’ve been able to transplant green beans started indoors using biodegradable cups, they seldom do better than those planted directly in the garden.)
-They can also be transplanted outside early with protection from a cold frame or in plastic covered raised beds.
+They can also be transplanted outside early with protection from a cold frame or in covered raised beds.
 Vegetables that need warm conditions to flourish — eggplant, peppers, tomatoes — may need to be sheltered during the entire growing season.

 “Days-to-harvest” ratings should be considered when choosing among vegetable strains.
 A 58-day Blue Lake bush bean will be more likely to succeed in zone 4 than a 65-day Blue Lake pole bean.
 But remember that other factors will also influence days-to-harvest.
 Maturity ratings are relative to ideal conditions; it may take your 45-day crookneck squash a full two months or more to bear fruit in the cool mountain air.
 We tried a number of short-season, 60-plus day sweet corns when living in the foothills of Washington’s Olympic Mountains (not so high in elevation, but an extremely damp, sunlight-challenged environment) without success.
 Then a local gardener introduced us to an heirloom corn that germinated and grew well in cool, damp soils and suddenly… sweet corn, which made our raccoon neighbors especially happy.
 (Sorry, after several subsequent moves I’ve forgotten the name of that corn, proving how important a garden journal can be.
 The 68-day Precocious is one sweet corn that works well in cool soil temperatures.)
 Take advantage of local information sources to find which variety of seed from different vegetables works best in your area.
 Your county extension office, community gardening club and your gardening neighbors are valuable resources that can save you the frustration.